 - Misty from Pokémon.
 Her sisters give her constant crap for not being girly enough, and since they're all airheads (well, in the dub, anyway) she just kind of runs with it to distance herself from them.
 Usually seen competing with Ash in pretty much every open competition they come across or cockblocking Brock.

-- Berserk: As a trained soldier/mercenary, since her teen years, Casca has spent much of her life fighting alongside men.
-While her enemies occasionally talk shit about her being a female soldier, the entirety of the Band of the Hawk has nothing but respect for her.
+- Berserk: A mercenary since her teen years, Casca has spent much of her life living and fighting with men as her only comrades.
+While she doesn't exactly hate feminine things, she's gotten used to wearing male clothing for convenience, and feels more like she knows what she's doing when in a masculine environment.
+And although her enemies occasionally talk shit about her being a female soldier, the entire Band of the Hawk has nothing but respect for her.

-- The Idolmaster: Makoto is generally perceived that way, so she became an Idol in hopes of shedding that image.
+- The iDOLM@STER: Makoto is generally perceived that way, so she became an Idol in hopes of shedding that image.

 - Minami Shimada in Baka and Test: Summon the Beasts is viewed as this by Akihisa.
 However, Aki admits to Psycho Lesbian Miharu in season 2 that he can be himself around her this way compared to Mizuki.